 Instructions

-- Place them in a large bowl, add melted butter and mix well to combine.
+- Place the crumbs in a large bowl, add melted butter, and mix well to combine.

-- Divide mixture among four tart pans with removable bottoms, and press evenly on bottoms and up sides.
-Refrigerate until firm, at least 15 minutes.
+- Divide the mixture among four tart pans with removable bottoms, pressing firmly into the base and sides.

-- In a saucepan, combine cream and sugar, cook on medium heat for about 5 minutes, stirring from time to time and then remove from heat.
+- In a saucepan, combine the cream and sugar and cook over medium heat for about 5 minutes, stirring occasionally.

-- Add lemon zest and juice, mix well and let cool for 20 minutes.
+- Remove the pan from the heat, stir in the lemon zest and juice, and let the mixture cool for 20 minutes.

-- In a heatproof bowl, combine the egg whites, sugar, cream of tartar and vanilla.
+- In a heatproof bowl, combine the egg whites, sugar, cream of tartar, and vanilla extract.

-- Bring a saucepan with a few cm of water to a simmer.
-Set the bowl over the simmering water, making sure the water does not touch the bottom of the bowl.
+- Set the bowl over a saucepan with a few centimeters of simmering water, making sure the bowl doesn't touch the water.

-- Spoon over tarts, then use a torch to lightly toast.
+- Spoon the meringue over the chilled tarts and use a torch to lightly toast the tops.

 Notes